 Transformers And Beyond

-A summary of Transformer models given at 221 students at University of Southern California as part of their Artificial Intelligence curriculum (CSCI561)
+A summary of Transformer models, given to 221 students at the University of Southern California as part of the Artificial Intelligence curriculum (CSCI 561).

 Service

-Served as a reviewer for CVPR, ICCV, NeurIPS, AAAI, AutoML, IJCAI, AISTATS
+I review for CVPR, ICCV, NeurIPS, AAAI, AutoML, IJCAI, and AISTATS.